 In The Way of Water, we learn that Earth is dying and the humans are plotting to make Pandora their new home.
 So it seems like a human vs. Na'vi war for control of Pandora could be the main story arc of the sequels.

 What else has Cameron said about the sequels?

 Assuming it actually happens, it seems the fourth film could mark a turning point for the franchise.
 "I got more excited as I went along," Cameron told Empire.
 "Movie four is a corker.
 It's a motherf--ker.
 I actually hope I get to make it."
 He expanded on that to Collider, revealing that after he submitted the Avatar 4 script, a studio executive sent him an email that simply said "holy f--k" in lieu of any notes.

 "I said, 'Well, where are the notes?'"
 Cameron recalled.
 "And she said, 'Those are the notes.'
 Because it kind of goes nuts, in a good way.
 You think you know what it's about, and then, oh no, you don't."

 But while speaking to Empire, Cameron floated the idea of potentially not directing all the films himself and tapping a filmmaker "that I trust to take over" after the third or fourth movie.
 "Or maybe not," he added.
 "I don't know."

 Producer Jon Landau also told Entertainment Weekly that "each movie will introduce audiences to new biomes," as well as "new clans" and "new cultures on Pandora," and there are clans "that we'll introduce in movie 3 that you'll see in movie 4 and so on and so forth."

 How much will these movies cost?

-Indeed, because of the delays, The Way of Water will arrive at a time when audiences more than ever go to the movies for giant spectacles they can't find on streaming, so in the end, the timing could actually be perfect.
+Besides, the years of delays resulted in The Way of Water arriving at a time when audiences more than ever go to the movies specifically for giant spectacles they can't find on streaming.
+So in the end, the timing could actually be perfect.